TekiLinux/64-bit/.github/CONTRIBUTING.md

 and [submitting pull requests](#pull-requests).

 **Important Reminders: (For Maintainers)**
-- After creating an issue don't forget to Add Github Power-ups on your issue our [Trello Board](https://trello.com/b/xqUrR6Ys/tekilinux-tekilinux-amd64).
+- After creating an issue don't forget to Add Github Power-ups on our [Trello Board](https://trello.com/b/xqUrR6Ys/tekilinux-tekilinux-amd64).
 - To add a GitHub Power-up, click your issue on Issues List and from there look for the GitHub Power-up.